 The scissors-bite is documented at the start of treatment (0M).
 The elastomeric chains activated by the MBS bone screw are shown at one month into treatment (1M).
-The blue bar shows the distance from the bone screw to the first molar is about 7 mm (middle right).
-At four months (4M), the molar have moved about 6mm to the buccal aspect and the distance from the molar to the bone screw is only about 1 mm (lower right).
+The blue bar shows the distance from the bone screw to the first molar is about 7mm (middle right).
+At four months (4M), the molar have moved about 6mm to the buccal aspect and the distance from the molar to the bone screw is only about 1mm (lower right).

-3.5-oz).
+archwires were changed to 0.017x0.025-in titaniummolybdenum alloy (TMA) in the maxillary arch and 0.014x0.025-in CuNiTi in the mandibular arch.
+A lingual crossbite tendency was noted for the left molars; thus, two buttons were bonded on the palatal surfaces of the maxillary left molars to anchor the cross elastics (Chipmunk, 1/8-in, 3.5-oz).
 In the 7th month, the maxillary archwire was changed to 0.016x0.025-in stainless-steel (SS), which was adjusted to deliver progressive lingual root torque on the right premolar and molar segments to improve the overjet and intermaxillary alignment.
 The SS archwire was also constricted to develop a more symmetric arch form.
 A 0.017x0.025-in TMA archwire was placed in the mandibular arch.
-In the 9th month, the archwire was changed to 0.019x0.025-in SS in the maxillary arch to finalize torque control, with 0.016x0.025-in SS in the mandibular arch to establish symmetry.
+In the 9th month, the archwire was changed to 0.019x0.025in SS in the maxillary arch to finalize torque control, with 0.016x0.025-in SS in the mandibular arch to establish symmetry.